devalot/git/notes/intro.md

   3. **Extract** the ZIP file

-  4. Then open the course PDF file:
+  4. Then open the course PDF file in the `handouts` folder

-     handouts/vmw-git-gitlab.pdf

 Introductions
 -------------